Andy Thomson – guitar, vocals, bass (Bad Line), keyboards

 Gavin Murphy – guitar (2 songs Oojimaflips; all Bad Line)

-Three central London postmen converged in 2005 to bang and twang some self-written ditties.
-Their debut album ‘Grasshopper’ (2006) was a shambles and has been deleted by public demand.
-Follow-up ‘Oojimaflips’ made a year later was a definite improvement with songs about George Best, senility, Bullshitters’ Conventions and fascist juntas.
-The ranks were swelled by the augmentation of guitarist Gavin ‘Guru’ Murphy on three songs.
+Three central London postmen converged in 2005 to bash and thrash some self-written ditties.
+Their debut album “Grasshopper” (2006) was a shambles and was deleted by public demand.
+Follow-up Oojimaflips made a year later was a definite improvement with songs about George Best, senility, Bullshitters’ Conventions and fascist juntas.
+The ranks were swelled by the augmentation of guitar owner Gavin ‘Guru’ Murphy on two songs.